All Episodes

 I mean, it's impossible almost not to with Social Security.

-But they're always out pushing the food stamp program, they're advertising for more people to participate in that.
+But they're always out pushing the food stamp program.

 Nice to have you with us, sir.

-Oh, thank you uh for having me, Russ.
+Oh, thank you for having me, Rush.

 It has to be done by someone who has brown skin.

-No, the what that's but it's a crock anyway.
+No, but it's a crock anyway.

-What the it is a crock, absolutely.
+Well, it is a crock, absolutely.

-Certain Americans wouldn't deign to go into the fields and pick apples and grapes.
+What they're saying is that those jobs are beneath certain Americans wouldn't deign to go into the fields and pick apples and grapes.

-And of course, you can put the lie to the notion with a couple of uh interesting numbers.
+And of course, you can put the lie to the notion with a couple of interesting numbers.

-Twenty-six percent of the employees in the agriculture business are illegal.
+26% of the employees in the agriculture business are illegal.

-That means seventy-four percent are legal, are Americans.
+That means 74% are legal, are Americans.

-Uh so the idea that they're doing jobs Americans won't do is often a puff of smoke.
+So the idea that they're doing jobs Americans won't do is often a puff of smoke.

 Yeah.

-It's it's it's insulting, too.
+It's insulting, too.

 I mean, in many respects.

-They are telling us that the future of our country and the future of our economy requires a certain percentage of the people who live here be uneducated and have very few skills, and therefore will work for very low wages.
+They are telling us that the future of our country and the future of our economy requires a certain percentage of the people who live here be uneducated and have very few skills and therefore will work for very low wages.

 The fastest three hours in media is zipping by here, ladies and gentlemen.